 - Any promoter, venue, sound system owner or operator who fails to comply with these protocols is liable on conviction to a maximum fine of $1 million and/or 12 months’ imprisonment under the Disaster Risk Management Act.

 - Occupancy must not exceed 50 per cent of the capacity for each restaurant, and no more than four persons should be seated at a table.

-- Each table should be spaced at least six feet apart and no tables should be joined to facilitate large groups
+- Each table should be spaced at least six feet apart and none of the tables should be joined to facilitate large groups.

 - Restaurant operators must allow entry to personnel from the Local Government Ministry, the Jamaica Constabulary Force (JCF) and the Ministry of Health and Wellness, who will be monitoring the operations of restaurants to ensure that they are compliant with the stated guidelines.